sharesourcecode/TitansWarMacro/README.md

 bash macros.sh

 - - - - - - - - -
-*On Windows(Cygwin) must have apt-cyg script and lynx package.
+*On Windows(Cygwin) must have apt-cyg script and lynx package, or wget package.
 - - - - - - - - -
 *On Linux must have w3m package: